sts10/sts10.github.io/_posts/2023-02-21-cardware-passphrases.markdown

 Repeat these steps 3 times until you've written down codes for 3 cards, for example something like "R07-BKi-RJa" ("Red 7, Black King, Red Jack").
 Consulting the cardware list, we see this example correlates to the word "replies".
 This is the first word of your passphrase.

-Repeat these steps as many times as you like to create a strong passphrases.
-Six word is a decently strong passphrase (about 84 bits).
+Repeat these steps as many times as you like to create a strong passphrase, like `replies tunnels deteriorating repository regeneration treatise` (6 words gives about 84 bits of entropy).

+Note that you can use any delimiter you like between the words, or none at all (`repliestunnelsdeterioratingrepositoryregenerationtreatise`).